623637646/ImpressionKit/README.md

 ImpressionGroup().areaRatioThreshold = 0.4   // apply to the group. `UIView.areaRatioThreshold` will be used if it's nil.
 ```

-Retrigger the impression event when a view leaving screen.
+Retrigger the impression event when a view leaving from the screen (The UIViewController (page) is still here, Just the view is out of the screen).

 ```swift
 UIView.redetectWhenLeavingScreen = true  // apply to all views